onkarr19/codeleet/README.md

 CodeLeet is a web application designed to serve as a clone of the popular coding practice platform, LeetCode.
 It provides a platform for developers to solve coding problems, improve their problem-solving skills, and prepare for technical interviews.
 CodeLeet offers a collection of coding challenges and a user-friendly interface to solve and test solutions.

+## DockerWiz Integration

+CodeLeet now includes [DockerWiz](https://github.com/onkarr19/DockerWiz.git), a code runner service, for executing code submissions securely and efficiently.
+DockerWiz provides an isolated Docker environment with specified constraints, ensuring the safety and reliability of code execution.
+This integration allows CodeLeet to run user-submitted code with additional features such as constraints on execution time and network access.

 ## Features

 - **Coding Challenges:** CodeLeet comes with a vast collection of coding problems across various difficulty levels and categories such as algorithms, data structures, dynamic programming, and more.